pappybuck/Sudoku/README.md

   Size: 1,368kb.

 # C:
+  Solves all quizzes in 20.319 seconds.
+  Size: 69kb.

+# C++:
-  Solves all quizzes in 23 seconds.
+  Solves all quizzes in 21.074 seconds.
-  Size: 67kb.
+  Size: 175kb.

 # Rust:
   Solves all quizzes in 24 seconds.